luisdelpozo/TFM/README.md

 - **00_MEMORIA.pdf**.
 This document explains deeply the TFM structure, main objectives, description of the raw data, methodology, summary of main results, conclusions, and the frontend user manual.

 - **Notebooks and functions:**
    - **Notebooks from 01 to 04**.
 Notebooks where raw data are retrieved, studied, and managed in a first phase, previous to the final data preparation in the model notebooks.
-Note that, in order to run the model notebooks, it is not necessary to run these notebooks, since the output data of them have been storaged locally (in **"./Data_Input/"** folder, as explained above).
-This notebooks use some UNIX terminal commands, so if they are runned in Windows, slights modifications would be needed.
+Note that, in order to run the model notebooks, it is not necessary to run these notebooks, since the output data of them have been stored locally (in **"./Data_Input/"** folder, as explained below).
+This notebooks use some UNIX terminal commands, so if they are run in Windows, slights modifications would be needed.

    - **Notebooks from 10 to 18**.
 Notebooks where combined cycle unit bids are studied, model data are prepared, and a prediction models are created and tested against a naive model.